Pin-and-lug cipher machine with irregular stepping

 which were usually white.

-current KEY, whilst the remaining six were
+– subject to the current KEY – whilst the remaining six were

 stowed in a metal container.